grvsanthosh/javaScript-ProblemSolving/Math.md

 ### Palindrome

 A palindrome number is a number that remains the same when its digits are reversed.
 For example, 121 and 12321 are palindromic numbers

+### happy number

+A happy number is a number defined by the following process: Starting with any positive integer, replace the number by the sum of the squares of its digits, and repeat the process until the number equals 1 (where it will stay), or it loops endlessly in a cycle which does not include 1

+For example, let’s say your input was 19.
+The expected output would be true.
+19, when broken down into its digits, is 1 and 9.
+Those numbers squared are 1 and 81.
+1 + 81 is 82.
+82 broken into its digits is 8 and 2.
+Those numbers squared are 64 and 4, and 64 + 4 = 68.
+68 broken down into its digits is 6 and 8.
+Those numbers squared is 36 and 64.
+36 + 64 = 100.
+100 broken down into its digits is 1, 0, and 0.
+Those numbers squared and summed is 1, which makes it a happy number.